 With the hot temperatures upon us, it is time to break out these mixed berry mojitos!
 Easily made family-friendly by omitting the rum!

-Let me start off by saying mojitos have to be one of my favourite alcoholic beverages during the summer months.
+Let me start off by saying mojitos have to be one of my favorite alcoholic beverages during the summer months.
 So cool and refreshing, the pitcher does not last the night!
 Even better, it is a drink that can easily be made family-friendly so I always make some for my daughter (by request!)

 A fun summer drink that is so easy to make!
 If you do not plan to drink it all in one sitting, be sure to strain it so the lime rinds don't make the beverage bitter.